Masterchef365/ROB456-docker/README.md

 ```

 ## Usage
+The script `ros_docker.sh` will launch the container we just built, with X11 (GUI) support enabled, and with the current directory mounted as the container's workspace.
 You may use the docker container just like a normal Linux install of ROS.
 For example, one can launch lab 1 like so:

 ```sh
 mkdir -p catkin_ws/src